allegroai/clearml-docs/docs/webapp/resource_policies.md

 across available resources.

-Administrators make the allocated resources available to users through designated execution queues, each matching a specific resource consumption profile (i.e. the amount of resources allocated to jobs run through a queue).
+Administrators make the allocated resources available to users through designated execution queues, each matching a specific resource consumption profile (i.e. the amount of resources allocated to jobs run through the queue).

 Workspace administrators can use the resource policy manager to create, modify or delete resource policies:
 Set resource reservation and limits for user groups